 “Something great, stupendous, wonderful and not inviting” (Cheshire Observer 9 September 1865, p 3), Chang was later seen as “well-proportioned” and bore himself “with the greatest courtesy and dignity” (Hampshire Advertiser 8 November 1893).
 It was recalled that the giant used to light his cigar from the gas flame in street lights – and had the ability to speak several languages.

 His image can be found in collections of circus ephemera such as that (above) in the San Antonio, Texas, public library.
-The Bournemouth house is now a hotel and there are images on www.ashleighhotel.co.uk.
-One photo is on thehumanmarvels.com; two on www.chinesemuseum.com.au which is strong on his Australian activities and states that son Edwin was born in Shanghai and Ernest in Paris: the boys and their mother were in Manchester at the time of the 1881 census.
+The Bournemouth house is now a hotel and there are images on http://www.ashleighhotel.co.uk.
+One photo is on thehumanmarvels.com; two on http://www.chinesemuseum.com.au which is strong on his Australian activities and states that son Edwin was born in Shanghai and Ernest in Paris: the boys and their mother were in Manchester at the time of the 1881 census.
 There is a fine photograph on flikr.com and a London poster at the British Library.
+The National Portrait Gallery of Australia has five images.